PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >    - `B.decomposeFoam.sh` is decomposing the case to solve
 >    - `C.setupOverlayFoam.sh` is for creating the OverlayFS files to store the result
 >    - `D.runFoam.sh` is for executing the solver (and writing results to the interior of the overlay files)
->    - `E.reconstructFromOverlay.sh` is for reconstructing several times in batches
+>    - `E.reconstructFromOverlay.sh` is for reconstructing several result-times in batches
->    - `F.extractFromOverlayIntoBak.sh` is for extracting a batch of times from the overlay files (no reconstruction)
+>    - `F.extractFromOverlayIntoBak.sh` is for extracting a batch of result-times from the overlay files (no reconstruction)
->    - `G.reconstructFromBak.sh` is for reconstructing existing results in the `bak.processorN` directories
+>    - `G.reconstructFromBak.sh` is for reconstructing existing results in the `bak.processor*` directories
 >
 >    <p>&nbsp;</p>
 >